 \begin{lemma}\cite[Lemma 4.12]{KS16} Let $\sigma: \Gamma \rightarrow B$ be a strong formal subdivision between a simplicial poset $\Gamma$ of rank $r$ and a Boolean algebra $B$ of rank $n$ with rank functions $\rho_\Gamma$ and $\rho_B$ respectively.
 Then

 where $e(y) = \rho_B(\sigma(y)) - \rho_\Gamma(y)$ is the \textbf{excess} of $y$. \end{lemma}

-\begin{remark} The local $h$-polynomial of strong formal subdivision is not necessarily non-negative (see \cite[Example 5.6.]{KS16} and Corollary \ref{non_pos_cor}). \end{remark}
+\begin{remark} The local $h$-polynomial of strong formal subdivision is not necessarily non-negative (see \cite[Example 5.6]{KS16} and Corollary \ref{non_pos_cor}). \end{remark}

-In case of polyhedral subdivision $\Ss$ of a polytope $P$, we denote its local $h$-polynomial by $\ell_P(\Ss;t)$ assuming the strong formal subdivision is between the face poset of $\Ss$ and the face poset of $P$.
+For a polyhedral subdivision $\Ss$ of a polytope $P$, we denote its local $h$-polynomial by $\ell_P(\Ss;t)$, where the underlying strong formal subdivision is between the face poset of $\Ss$ and the face poset of $P$.
 Recall that $\sigma(F), F \in \Ss$ is defined as the minimal face of $P$ containing $F$.
 For any face $Q$ of $P$ containing $\sigma(F)$, we may consider the corresponding local $h$-polynomial:

-\begin{theorem}\cite[Theorem 6.1.]{KS16} Let $\Ss$ be a polyhedral subdivision of a polytope P. Then for every cell $F$ of $\Ss$ and face $Q$ of $P$ containing $F$, the local $h$-polynomial $\ell_P(\Ss,Q,F;t)$ has non-negative symmetric coefficients.
+\begin{theorem}\cite[Theorem 6.1]{KS16} Let $\Ss$ be a polyhedral subdivision of a polytope P. Then for every cell $F$ of $\Ss$ and face $Q$ of $P$ containing $F$, the local $h$-polynomial $\ell_P(\Ss,Q,F;t)$ has non-negative symmetric coefficients.
 Moreover, if $\Ss$ is a regular subdivision, then the coefficients of $\ell_P(\Ss,Q,F;t)$ are unimodal. \end{theorem}

-\begin{remark} In \cite[Theorem 6.1.]{KS16} the condition ``symmetric'' is written only for regular subdivisions.
+\begin{remark} In \cite[Theorem 6.1]{KS16} the condition ``symmetric'' is written only for regular subdivisions.
 But due to \cite[Corollary 4.5]{KS16} the local $h$-polynomial has symmetric coefficients for arbitrary strong formal subdivision, therefore we include the condition ``symmetric'' for arbitrary polyhedral subdivision.
 We also removed the word ``rational'' because the results from \cite{Kar19} allows this (see e.g. \cite[Theorem 2.11]{BKN24}).
-The latter remark is non-trivial since there are non-rational convex polytopes which are not combinatorially equivalent to any rational polytopes, see e.g. \cite{Zie08}. \end{remark}
+The latter remark is non-trivial since there are non-rational convex polytopes which are not combinatorially equivalent to any rational polytopes; see e.g. \cite{Zie08}. \end{remark}

-The local $h$-polynomials are non-negative in the polyhedral case because they appear when applying the Beilinson-Bernstein-Deligne decomposition theorem from \cite{BBD81} to the toric morphisms (see \cite[Lemma 6.4]{KS16} and \cite{CMM18}; see also \cite[Notes and References, Part 2, Chapter 11; p.
+The local $h$-polynomials are non-negative in the polyhedral case because they appear when applying the Beilinson-Bernstein-Deligne decomposition theorem from \cite{BBD81} to the toric morphisms (see \cite[Lemma 6.4]{KS16} and \cite{CMM18}; see also \cite[Notes and References, Part 2, Chapter 11, p.
 514]{GKZ94}).

-\subsection{$h^*$- and local $h^*$-polynomials of lattice polytopes}
+\subsection{$\mathbf{h^*}$- and local $\mathbf{h^*}$-polynomials of lattice polytopes}

-In this subsection we recall Ehrhart theory, the (local) $h^*$-polynomials and Katz-Stapledon decomposition formulas for (local) $h^*$-polynomial from \cite{KS16}.
+In this subsection we recall Ehrhart theory including (local) $h^*$-polynomials and Katz-Stapledon decomposition formulas for (local) $h^*$-polynomial from \cite{KS16}.
 We recommend \cite{BR07} as an introduction to Ehrhart theory including $h^*$-polynomials and \cite[\S 2]{BKN24} for a survey on (local) $h^*$-polynomials of polyhedral subdivisions and Katz-Stapledon decomposition formulas.